cmp-202/ssh2shell/README.md

 * Pipe stream.data into another writable stream using SSH2shell.pipe(writableStream).
 Pipe commands can be chained.
 * Also process raw stream.data through SSH2shell.on('Data') or host.onData event handlers as the stream receives each character.
+* Use a callback funtion to handle final session text.
+The callback function can be defined in the host object or passed to SSH2shell.connect(callback).
+The callback function has access to the `this` keyword.

 Code: